gigawhitlocks/emacs-configs/README.md

 Org Mode allows you to easily collapse heading subtrees, execute code blocks, edit code blocks in the native mode of the language present in the code block, and write software in the literate programming style, where there's more explanation and exposition than code, like this configuration.

-<a id="orgb0ddc9c"></a>
+<a id="org5cd04cb"></a>

 # Entrypoint

-This is `init.el`.
-Using Org for my configuration is a personal choice, so I want Emacs to load this file first when it starts up.
+Using Org for my configuration is a personal choice, so I want Emacs to load this file (`ian.org`) first when it starts up.
 By default, Emacs runs `init.el` at the beginning of execution.
-This piece of code tangles to `init.el`, and `init.el` containing the following must be checked in, because this snippet tangles *this* file and executes `main`, so ****it is this piece of code that starts the whole process of loading all of this configuration****.
+The following piece of code tangles to `init.el`, and `init.el` containing the following must be checked in, because this snippet tangles *this* file (`ian.org`), so ****it is this piece of code that starts the whole process of loading all of this configuration****.

-`init.el` just holds the bare minimum code so that the bulk of the configuration can be checked in once, inside this file, rather than twice like the contents of `init.el`.
+Since I want most of the configuration here in `ian.org`, `init.el` just holds the bare minimum code so that the bulk of the configuration can be checked in once, inside this file, rather than twice like the contents of `init.el`.
 I'm using an [example from orgmode.org](https://orgmode.org/worg/org-contrib/babel/intro.html#literate-emacs-init) to load the Org files and tangle them, then `require` the output of this file from the call to tangle, run `main`, and I'm done.

 ****NOTE**** The filename `ian.org` is hardcoded in this entrypoint routine in the place of the main configuration file.
 This is because, despite the public nature of my config, it is not intended to be used in whole by anyone but me.
 This allows me certain shortcuts, like hostname-specific configuration, and convention-over-configuration in ways I find intuitive without overly detailed documentation.
 It is <span class="underline">my</span> config, after all, so my main config file is `ian.org`.